APogue/APogue.github.io/_includes/sections/ucla-policy-should.md

 up and coming positive influencers, giving them the platform they might need to reach students.
 UCLA could grow its social media presence using events like workshops, round table discussions, teach-ins, a speaker series or by featuring activist artists.
 The point
 I'm trying to make is, the pervasiveness of the problematic behavior comes from the absence of UCLA's "voice" which is creating a vacuum and the void is being filled with the chaos and confusion of its students.

+"Some Jewish organizations on campus, such as Hillel at UCLA, have published statements condemning the harassment of students with opposing views on the war.
+Kian Kohanteb, a third-year political science student who is a member of the leadership of several Jewish organizations on campus, said multiple organizations have published guidelines ahead of rallies supporting Israel that advise all protestors to avoid Islamophobia."[^202]

+“The protesters inside the encampment are also planning on hosting de-escalation workshops for participants to help prepare them for the presence of future counter-protesters, Annie said.
+In a Thursday morning Instagram post, SJP had told encampment participants not to engage with counter-protesters.
+“We are focused on the safety of our people and our students, and so that means engaging in tactics of de-escalation,””[^42]

+Above are a couple examples of organizations taking it upon themselves to be the realtime protest guide to students.
+Organizations are not "obligated" to uphold best practices, they don't have large media reach, and they may harbor extreme views.
+It is careless to rely soley on them.

-## Safety
+## Accountability
 {: .custom-section-header}

-A UCLA media-relations office with large reach would help to control and mediate this conversation.
-Groups with “extreme” rhetoric underlying what could otherwise be a “worthy cause” to students leaves them no choice but to follow their media pages.
-This page could also pick among student voices that may represent a large portion of the student body but lack media reach, such as Hillel and Chabad.

-come to a consensus on Zionism

-Some Jewish organizations on campus, such as Hillel at UCLA, have published statements condemning the harassment of students with opposing views on the war.
-Kian Kohanteb, a third-year political science student who is a member of the leadership of several Jewish organizations on campus, said multiple organizations have published guidelines ahead of rallies supporting Israel that advise all protestors to avoid Islamophobia.----where is the university on this?
+Accountability is about more than the bureaucratic processes and committee reviews of misconduct, i.e. accountability is about more than just punishment.

 However, there have been allegations of Islamophobia during and after a rally held Nov.
 7 in support of Israel.
 In a post on Instagram, the Undergraduate Students Association Council’s Cultural Affairs Commission